Apple Picking(Closed for Season)

-This is a list of the varieties we grow for u-pick.
-Dates are approximate and may change due to weather:
+This is a list of the varieties available for pick your own.
+Dates are approximate and may change:

 Don't see the variety you're looking for here?
 We grow over 22 varieties of apples at Tuttles.
 There is a large selection of other apple varieties available in our farm store.

 Pets?
 Due to USDA regulations, no pets or animals are allowed into any of the orchards or growing areas (ie. u-pick orchards, corn maze, pumpkin patch, play area, etc.).
-You may bring your pet to the parking areas, however, it can be difficult to fully participate in the activities with a pet.
-We apologize for any inconvenience this may cause you.
+Please leave all pets except service animals at home.

 Apple Picking Tips